wdemp/security-plus-notes/README.md

 - AES is the successor to DES/3DES and is another symmetric key encryption standard composed of three different versions of block ciphers: AES-128, AES-192, and AES-256.
 Actually, each of these has the same 128-bit cipher block size, but the key sizes for each are 128-bit, 192-bit, and 256-bit, respectively.

 - The RSA encryption protocol is an asymmetric algorithm used for the key exchange during secure web sessions.
 Other options for key exchange include Diffie-Hellman and elliptic curve, with or without ephemeral properties.

+- 512-bit RSA keys have proven to be breakable over a decade ago; however, 1024-bit keys are currently considered unbreakable by most known technologies, but RSA still recommends using the longer 2048-bit key, which should deter even the most powerful super hackers.
+It is important to note that asymmetric algorithm keys need to be much larger than their symmetric key counterparts to be as effective.
+For example, a 128-bit symmetric key is essentially equal to a 2304-bit asymmetric key in strength.

+## Attacks
+- The IV (initialization vector) attack is when an attacker deciphers the fixed-size input at the beginning of each WEP or WPA packet.
+WEP is much more susceptible.
+To avoid the attack, use WPA2.
+- An evil twin is a rogue access point that is controlled by an attacker.
+It has the same name and configuration as one of the legitimate WAPs in an organization.
+- A replay attack is a network attack in which data packets are repeated or delayed by an outside attacker.

+- Signatures are the patterns that an **IDS** looks for when detecting attacks.

+## Authentication
+- Radius
+- Diameter
+- LDAP
+- Kerberos

+## Hashing
+- A **collision** occurs when a hashing algorithm creates the same hash from two different messages.
+-